 David is an in-house lawyer in the Litigation and Investigations department at Barclays Bank.
 He has been with Barclays since 2015 having moved from the international law firm Nabarro which he joined as a trainee in 2003.
 David initially completed a Biology degree at the University Of Leicester before pursuing a career in law.
 David was born in Wrexham and grew up in Colwyn Bay, North Wales.

 Katie is an alumnus of LEDLET.
-Since completing the scheme Katie went on to study law at the University of Oxford and is now completing her LPC as part of her training with commercial law firm, Linklaters LLP.
+Since completing the scheme Katie went on to study law at the University of Oxford and is now completing her training with commercial law firm, Linklaters LLP.
 Katie is originally from Hirwaun in the Cynon Valley and attended a Welsh medium state comprehensive school.